riffomonas/RR_R25_2014/research_plan.md

 addressed is how reproducible the data analysis is in the typical microbiome study.
 We anticipate using this module as a starting point to evaluate the availability of raw data, description of methods, and general reproducibility of data analysis within the microbiome research area.
-Furthermore, the the four autotutorials described in this proposal will hopefully form the nucleus of a collection of instructional materials designed to improve the reproducibility of microbiome research.
+Furthermore, the four autotutorials described in this proposal will hopefully form the nucleus of a collection of instructional materials designed to improve the reproducibility of microbiome research.
 We foresee additional materials directed at producing